reinh/haskell-wishlist/README.md

 - Incremental algorithms for classification, regression, ranking, or combined regression and ranking (e.g., [sofia-ml](https://code.google.com/p/sofia-ml/))

 ## Numeric and Scientific Computing

+- Data Analysis

+  - ggplot2 / R / scipy

+    Needs a good viz story.
+Diagrams exists, but something that renders instantly in a quartz window like R would be ideal.
+Seems to require more schlepping in Haskell right now as well.

+  - Side-by-side tutorial of, "How to do this in R" -> " How to do this in Haskell"

 - ~~Signal Processing~~
   - [dsp](https://hackage.haskell.org/package/dsp)